A Rider’s Guide To Crank Length

 Happy to be riding, but not happy to be limited by distance and intensity, I started riding shorter cranks and building bikes around crank length.

-165mm cranks helped a bit, nudging up the distance and intensity I could ride.
+165mm cranks helped a little bit, nudging up the distance and intensity I could ride.
 I thought why not keep going?

 155mm cranks were a real game changer for me.
 My knee pain went away, as did any limit on distance and intensity on my rides.
 Woo wooo!